thabo104/appstore-alexa-docs/_includes/content/english/fire/amazon_recommendations_enhancements.md

       <tr>
          <td><code>com.amazon.extra.DISPLAY_NAME</code></td>
          <td>String</td>
-         <td>A shorter app name displayed in the Launch menu (which appears when you press the **menu** button while a recommendation is selected).
+         <td>A shorter app name displayed in the Launch menu (which appears when you press the <b>menu</b> button while a recommendation is selected).
 The length limit is 15 characters.
 Additional characters are truncated without showing an ellipses for the truncated characters.</td>
+         <td>Yes</td>
          {% if include.scenario == "fab" %}
-         <td>Not available to change.
-Fire TV will automatically truncate your app title if it extends beyond 15 characters.</td>
+         <td>Instead of mapping a <code>DISPLAY_NAME</code> in each feed item, you set this value in your app's strings.xml file.
+See <a href="#customizeappname">Customizing the App Display Name in Recommendations</a> for details.</td>
          {% endif %}
       </tr>
       <tr>